This post contains affiliate links for your convenience to purchase helpful items at no additional cost to you,

 This Shopping list will help you plan seven different recipes at a time.
 At the top of the list, you put the names of each meal.
 Then you go down the list and put the quantities of each item you will need for your recipe.
 The shopping list has the following categories:

 - Spices and Extracts

-Wendy and I used this the last time we did our freezer cooking and it make our shopping trip quick and easy.
+I made a shopping list that will compile the ingredients and let you total them together the last time we did our freezer cooking, and it makes our shopping trip quick and easy.
 If you would like to download this shopping list you can do so by clicking on this link Freezer Cooking Shopping List

 - Shop the day before you cook not the day of.
-If you have time shop your grocery flyers to get the best deals on each meat.
-Some stores price match, like Wal-Mart, so take your sales form others stores and they will match the price saving you run around time.
+If you have time, shop your grocery flyers to get the best deals on each meat.
+Some stores price match, like Wal-Mart, so take your sales from others stores and they will match the price saving you run around time.

 - This is much more fun to do with a friend.
 Wendy and I made over 30 meals starting around 10 am and getting done about 4 pm.
 We took our time and a few breaks.

-- You will need multiple measuring spoons, measuring cups and big bowl and pots so if you are cooking with a friend have them bring there’s as well.
+- You will need multiple measuring spoons, measuring cups, a big bowl and pots so if you are cooking with a friend have them bring there’s as well.

 - Wear comfortable shoes, comfy clothes (in my case yoga pants and a t-shirt) and put on some good music.

 - Prep multiple recipes at once by dicing all your onions at one time browning all your hamburger together, etc., (see how to not cry when you chop onions here)

 - Write the name of the recipe, date made, and if there are easy instructions like just an oven temp add that as well.
 Do this BEFORE you put ingredients in the bag.